20 car buying secrets that dealers don't want you to know

 Know what car you want

-You don’t need to know exactly what car you want before you do anything else, but it helps to have a few ideas of what to look for before you start the process.
-Think about your lifestyle – do you need the practicality of a hatchback model, for example, or would you prefer a saloon instead?
+While you don’t need to know exactly what car you want to buy, it helps to have a few ideas on what to look for before you start the process or even visit a dealership - especially if you’re buying a used car.
+Think about your lifestyle: are you in need of something practical and family friendly, like a hatchback or SUV, or would you prefer a sporty saloon or coupe instead?

-The easiest way to find out what works for you is to set a budget and then look at what’s available in one of our Best Cars lists.
-Once you know how much you want to spend, you can see what kind of car you like the look of.
+The easiest way to find out what car will suit your needs and keep your wallet relatively happy is to set a budget and then look at what’s available in one of our Best Cars lists.
+Knowing how much you want to spend on your next car will help you narrow down your options.

-Once you have a few ideas in mind you can start to research those models in more detail by reading our in-depth reviews, which cover everything you need to know.
-Then you can start thinking about heading to a dealer to see one in the metal.
+Once you’ve made a shortlist of the cars that match your criteria, you can start to research those models in more detail by reading our in-depth reviews, which cover everything you need to know.
+Once you know which cars are most appealing to you, then you can start thinking about heading to a dealer to see one in the metal.

 Know what engine and gearbox you want

-It’s not enough to know which kind of car you want.
-All models have a variety of models to choose from, so you’ll want to know which will work best for you.
+It’s not necessarily enough to know which brand or model of car you want.
+All models have a variety of specifications and engines to choose from, so you’ll want to know which of those will work best for you too.

-In general, petrol models suit those who do a broad range of driving - short and long trips, around town and on the motorway.
-Diesels are better for those who do lots of motorway miles as they’re more economical at high speed.
+Petrol models tend to suit buyers who do a broad range of driving - a combination of short and long trips, both around town and on the motorway.
+Diesels, on the other hand, can be the more suitable option for those who do lots of motorway miles as they’re more economical at high speed and long distances.

-Electric cars are perfect for those who only do short trips around town, and hybrid models are good for those wanting to benefit from low-cost travel in town but still do longer trips on occasion.
+Electric cars are ideal for drivers who only do short trips around town, while hybrid models are good for those wanting to benefit from low-cost travel in and around town with the assurance they can still do longer trips without running out of power.

 Know which options to choose

 Once you’ve picked your car, your engine and your choice of gearbox, you can start to think about the specification of the car and which options you want.
-If you’re buying new then you have a full choice, but if you’re buying used then you will have to look harder for examples with the options you want.
+If you’re buying new then you will more than likely have plenty of choice, but if you’re buying used, then you will have to look harder for examples with the options you want.

-Adding lots of options is a good way of making a good-value car into a poor-value one, so it pays to only add the kit you really want.
+Though it may sound bizarre, adding lots of options is a good way of making a great-value car into a poor-value one - so it pays to only add the kit you really want.
 Look online to find what equipment comes with each specification, then check it against the prices to see if it looks like a good deal.

 Choosing certain options can help or hinder the car’s resale value.
-Bold choices such as bright colours are the most notable examples, so keep that in mind.
+Adding a sunroof or air conditioning, for example, are options that will likely make a car easier to sell in the future.
+Bold choices such as bright colours, on the other hand, can make a car much less desirable, so it’s worth keeping that in mind.

 Know what to pay